I thought I’d upload the hardware maintenance manual [PDF] for my Lenovo Thinkpad T61โฆ

 The HL-DT-ST CD-RW/DVD drive in my Lenovo T61 laptop, has a certain peculiarity.
 I was burning an ISO image, wich exceeded the supported size of a standard 80 minute CD by 7 MB.
 (The image was 707 MB.)
 Using cdrecord with the -overburn option seemed to work, until I tried to mount the CD-ROM.
 It would inevitably—

-mount: block device /dev/sr0 is write-protected, mounting read-only
+# mount /dev/cdrom /mnt/cdrom -t iso9660 mount: block device /dev/sr0 is write-protected, mounting read-only

 Well, that is unexpected!
 I was going to write that it would refuse with some errors in dmesg about trying to access data beyond some boundary.
 But I probably messed up something very trivial, because I just can’t seem to reproduce the error in any way as the mount result above shows.

-Let’s backtrack everything I did to try to fix this problem.
+Let’s backtrack everything I did to try to fix this problem

 First, after numerous attempts to mount the 700 MB sized CD, I gave up and asked my little sister to bring me my stack of 800 MB CDs next time she’d come.
 Of course, over a week went by without her remembering to take the CDs.
 But eventually, I picked them up myself.

 Having retrieved the 800 meg CDs, it came time to test them.
 Burning went well.
-Then mounting… A failure with dmesg showing the familiar error (which I now can’t look up because I can’t reproduce the problem ๐Ÿ˜› ).
+Then mounting… A failure with dmesg showing the familiar error (which I now can’t look up because I can’t reproduce the problem ๐ ).
 Mounting it in the local server’s drive worked fine, though, leading me to think that my burner can’t read CD-ROMs it has written with overburn enabled.

 Luckily, I was wrong.
 But I really don’t understand why I did get the errors at first.
-Sure, I did notice a faulty entry in my fstab, but I had also tried mounting it without relying on the fstab (i.e., with mount -t iso9660 /dev/cdrom /mnt/cdrom), which begot me the same error… Also, I had mounted plenty of CDs before this adventure.
+Sure, I did notice a faulty entry in my fstab, but I had also tried mounting it without relying on the fstab (i.e., with mount -t iso9660 /dev/cdrom /mnt/cdrom

 All I can do to explain this is to concede that this is one of those problems where you usually call a geek friend telling them you can’t get something to work.
 They’ll reply by asking you have you tried this and that?
-Of course I have, at least twice, in the exact same sequence as you describe!
-Well, humour me then, and try it once more… Fuck!
-Fuck!
-Fuck!
-And why didn’t it work 10 minutes ago?!
-Don’t tell me you’ve never had this happen to you.
-Please?

 In conclusion, after finding out that the 800 MB CD did work on my laptop, I reclaimed the 700 MB CD as well (which was now serving as a hawk-deflector in the coop) to find out that, even after being exposed to lots of rain and sun for over a week, this CD also mounted without hesitation.